any-tdf/stdf/doc/components/toast/guide_en.md

+> Toast uses the icon ri-checkbox-circle-line、ri-close-circle-line、ri-error-warning-line、ri-information-line, please ensure that the symbol.svg file in your project includes these icons.
+For details, please refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon).

 ## Display position

 The toast is displayed in the center of the screen by default, but you can set its position by using the `position` property.
 When `position` is set to `top` or `bottom`, you can use the `py` property to set the distance from the top or bottom.